ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 * Maximum IOPS for a volume is capped at [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#tiers).
 * After a volume is expanded, you can't reduce the size of the volume.
 * When a volume is in transition, its state is _updating_.
 If the volume is detached while the volume expansion is in progress, the volume remains in an _updating_ state until you reattach it to an instance.
 After reattachment, the volume expansion resumes and completes.
 * When you delete an instance, volumes that are marked for auto-deletion are not deleted when volume expansion is underway.
-For more information, see [troubleshooting](/docs/vpc?topic=vpc-troubleshooting-block-storage#troubleshoot-topic-4).
+For more information, see [troubleshooting block storage](/docs/vpc?group=tbs-block-storage).

 ### Boot volume limitations
 {: #exp-vols-boot-limits}